 Keep Your Expectations in Check When Selling Your Timeshare

 First, timeshares are not a financial investment but a luxury item like a car.
 This means that while you can sell your timeshare, you likely won’t make all the money you spent on it back.
-The best way to think about timeshare sales is to compare it to selling a car.
+The best way to think about timeshare sales is to compare them to selling a car.
 Cars are depreciating assets; once you buy one, it’s highly unlikely you’ll ever get back what you paid for it, and the same goes for timeshares.
 It’s important to keep your expectations in check for how much you sell your vacation property for.
 However, selling your ownership is an excellent alternative to a timeshare deed-back program if you want to say goodbye to annual fees and other financial obligations.

 Not Just Anyone Can Help You Sell a Timeshare